-A key difference from previous methods described in Section 1, is the use of an estimated snow rate field as the input for the feature detection instead of a radar reflectivity field.
-In snow, radar reflectivity dBZ is roughly proportional to loq{10} (mass3), 90 where mass is the mass per unit volume of precipitation-sized ice.
-Any one relationship between reflectivity and snow rate has high uncertainty as observational studies have shown that for given dBZ, the associated snow rate can vary by two orders of magnitude (Fujiyoshi et al., 1990).
-This first step in the data processing rescales reflectivity to a value that is more linear in liquid equivalent snow rate.
-We do not use the derived snow rates for quantitative estimates of precipitation, just as an alternative scaling factor to reflectivity in dB.
-95
+A key difference from previous methods described in Section 1, is the use of an estimated snow rate field as the input for 95 the feature detection instead of a radar reflectivity field.
+A very rough first order approximation is that radar reflectivity dBZ ∝ log10(mass3) for unrimed aggregates, where mass is the mass per unit volume of precipitation-sized particles (Matrosov et al., 2007).
+For rain, the radar reflectivity to mass relationship can be approximated by dBZ ∝ log10(mass2).
+Multiple observational studies have shown that any one relationship between reflectivity and snow rate has high uncertainty since for given dBZ, the associated snow rate can vary by two orders of magnitude (Fujiyoshi et al., 1990; Rasmussen et al., 2003).
+This 100 first step in the data processing transforms reflectivity to a value that is more linear in liquid equivalent snow rate.
+We chose to use liquid equivalent snow rate rather than linear Z since it is more physically intuitive.
+We do not use the derived snow rates for quantitative estimates of precipitation, just as an alternative scaling factor to reflectivity in dBZ.

 Empirical Z-S relations encompass ones for dry snow, which have smaller changes of equivalent liquid per ΔZ to ones for wet snow which have larger changes per ΔZ (Fig. 2 Rasmussen et al., 2003).
-In order to obtain higher contrast between locally enhanced Z in terms of snow rates, we use the wet snow Z-S relationship from Rasmussen et al. (2003); $Z_e = 57.3S^{1.67}$ where Z_e is equivalent radar reflectivity with units of mm6 m-3 and S is snow rate with units of mm hr-1.
+In order to obtain higher contrast between locally enhanced Z in terms of snow rates, we use the wet snow Z-S relationship from Rasmussen et al. (2003); Z_e = 57.3S^{1.67} where Z_e is equivalent radar reflectivity with units of mm6 m-3 and S is snow rate with units of mm hr-1.
 Our results are not sensitive to the absolute values of snow rate, only to the relative anomaly from the background average.
 Examples of re-scaling the reflectivity field to a snow rate field are shown in Fig. 3.